Reading Jewish Fiction

 Dear Readers

-I’ve very much enjoyed running and curating Reading Jewish Fiction, but as of 2025, I won’t be continuing this work.
-All the reviews that came out on the site can still be accessed at The Book Shuk - a feature of Judith, a new online journal that aims to draw awareness and support for Jewish themed work.
-Elissa Wald the Editor in Chief of Judith, writes:
+I’ve very much enjoyed running and curating Reading Jewish Fiction, but as of January 2025, I am stepping back from this work.
+All the reviews that came out on the site can also be accessed at The Book Shuk - a feature of Judith, a new online journal that aims to draw awareness and support for Jewish themed work.

 Authors seeking review can email me at elissa_karen@msn.com"